-- (a) The Authority shall have all of the powers necessary to execute the provisions of this Article which shall include at least the following powers: - (1) The powers of a corporate body, including the power to sue and be sued, to make contracts, to adopt and use a common seal, and to alter the adopted seal as needed. - (2) To establish, purchase, construct, operate, and regulate bridges and to own, lease, sell, or manage real or personal property. - (3) To charge and collect tolls and fees for the use of the bridges or for services rendered in the operation of the bridges.
-A toll shall not exceed ten dollars (\$10.00) and an annual fee for a single vehicle to use the bridge during a year shall not exceed five hundred dollars (\$500.00).
-The Authority shall report its schedule of tolls and fees to the Joint Legislative Transportation Oversight Committee. - (4) To rent, lease, purchase, acquire, own, encumber, or dispose of real or personal property. - (5) To establish, construct, purchase, maintain, equip, and operate any structure or facilities associated with a bridge. - (6) To pay all necessary costs and expenses in the formation, organization, administration, and operation of the Authority. - (7) To apply for, accept, and administer loans and grants of money from any federal agency, from the State or its political subdivisions, or from any other public or private sources available. - (8) To adopt, alter, or repeal its own bylaws or rules implementing the provisions of this Article. - (9) To employ consulting engineers, architects, attorneys, real estate counselors, appraisers, and other consultants and employees as may be required in the judgment of the Board and to fix and pay their compensation from funds available to the Authority. - (10) To procure and maintain adequate insurance or otherwise provide for adequate protection to indemnify the Authority and its officers, directors, agents, employees, adjoining property owners, or the general public against loss or liability resulting from any act or omission by or on behalf of the Authority. - (11) To receive and use appropriations from the State, including an appropriation from the proceeds of State general obligation bonds or notes.
+- (a) The Authority shall have all of the powers necessary to execute the provisions of this Article which shall include at least the following powers: - (1) The powers of a corporate body, including the power to sue and be sued, to make contracts, to adopt and use a common seal, and to alter the adopted seal as needed. - (2) To establish, purchase, construct, operate, and regulate bridges and to own, lease, sell, or manage real or personal property. - (3) To charge and collect tolls and fees for the use of the bridges or for services rendered in the operation of the bridges. - (4) To rent, lease, purchase, acquire, own, encumber, dispose of, or mortgage real or personal property, including the power to acquire property by eminent domain pursuant to Article 9 of Chapter 136 of the General Statutes. - (5) To establish, construct, purchase, maintain, equip, and operate any structure or facilities associated with a bridge. - (6) To pay all necessary costs and expenses in the formation, organization, administration, and operation of the Authority. - (7) To apply for, accept, and administer loans and grants of money from any federal agency, from the State or its political subdivisions, or from any other public or private sources available. - (8) To adopt, alter, or repeal its own bylaws or rules implementing the provisions of this Article. - (9) To employ consulting engineers, architects, attorneys, real estate counselors, appraisers, and other consultants and employees as may be required in the judgment of the Board and to fix and pay their compensation from funds available to the Authority.

-1 (b) To execute the powers provided in subsection (a) of this section, the 2 Authority shall determine its policies by majority vote of the members of the Authority 3 present and voting, a quorum having been established.
+- To procure and maintain adequate insurance or otherwise provide for adequate protection to indemnify the Authority and its officers, directors, agents, employees, adjoining property owners, or the general public against loss or liability resulting from any act or omission by or on behalf of the Authority. - (11) To receive and use appropriations from the State, including an appropriation from the proceeds of State general obligation bonds or notes. - (b) To execute the powers provided in subsection (a) of this section, the Authority shall determine its policies by majority vote of the members of the Authority present and voting, a quorum having been established.